What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 • increasing the degree (degree) of grinding of cellulose fiber.

-The second method is more efficient, since, along with high transparency, it allows achieving high strength, but also more expensive.
+The second method is more effective, since along with high transparency it allows one to achieve high strength, but it is also more expensive.
 It is also possible to combine the two methods.
-It is on this path that some modern domestic manufacturers have gone, which made it possible to obtain a high-quality product while maintaining an acceptable price.
+It is this path that some modern domestic manufacturers have taken, which has made it possible to obtain a high-quality product while maintaining an acceptable price.

-Tracing paper for drawing and copying with a pencil (matte, without a glossy side) is precisely transparent, uncalendered paper.
-Tracing paper with a glossy side was in the USSR of two types:
+Tracing paper for drawing and copying with a pencil (matte, without a glossy side) is precisely transparent, non-calendered paper.
+Tracing paper with a glossy side was of two types in the USSR:

 • ink, on a paper base with a semi-gloss sheen, very thin and vulnerable, much thinner and mechanically weaker than pencil tracing paper;

-The surface of double-sided matte tracing paper is much more abrasive than regular drawing or office paper.
-This greatly accelerates the wear of non-ball tools that work on the principle of direct sliding of metal on paper, for example, metal nibs and fountain pens, rapidographs and drawing pen.
-In the absence of an abrasive stone at hand, matte tracing paper is used as a grinding material for finishing factory calligraphic pens to an acceptable sliding smoothness (chamfering from the contact zone) and rounding the outer corners of the pen that scratch the paper.
+The surface of double-sided matte tracing paper is much more abrasive than that of ordinary drawing or office paper.
+This greatly accelerates the wear of non-ballpoint tools that work on the principle of direct sliding of metal on paper, for example, metal quills and fountain pens, rapidographs and drawing pens.
+In the absence of an abrasive stone at hand, matte tracing paper is used as a grinding material to polish factory calligraphy nibs to an acceptable gliding smoothness (chamfering the contact area) and rounding the outer corners of the pen that scratch the paper.

-Matte pencil tracing paper from the times of the USSR is so abrasive that it can be used as an improvised grinding material not only for soft metals, such as copper and brass, but for steel and even glass.
-Glass matted with abrasives was treated with GOI No. 3 paste (chromium oxide, grain size - 17-8 mk), and finish sanding paper with an abrasive marked as "3000 grit JIS" (oxides, grit size - 4‑5 µm).
-After high-speed grinding with matte tracing paper (made in the USSR in the 1980s), the glass lost any hint of gloss that appeared after grinding with the 3000 grit abrasive and became rougher, and the sliding of the Teflon legs of equipment weighing 145-154 grams on the glass also deteriorated quite noticeably .
-Polishing the glass with tracing paper immediately after GOI paste No. 3 (without an intermediate stage with grinding with a 3000 grit abrasive) gave a complete absence of gloss and gloss, declared for this paste number.
-During subsequent (after polishing with tracing paper) polishing with paste, the glass surface became more abrasive to plastics and Teflon than after polishing with matte tracing paper.
-In total, a rough estimate of the abrasiveness of pencil tracing paper lies between 4 microns and 17-8 microns, and subjectively corresponds to sanding paper "2000 grit" (grain size - 7-8 microns), adjusted for the extremely small amount of material removed.
+Matte pencil tracing paper from the times of the USSR is so abrasive that it can be used as a handy grinding material not only for soft metals like copper and brass, but for steel and even glass.
+The glass matted with abrasives was treated with GOI paste No. 3 (chrome oxide, grain size - 17-8 microns), and finishing sanding paper with abrasive marked as “3000 grit JIS” (oxides, grain size - 4‑5 µm).
+After high-speed grinding with matte tracing paper (made in the USSR in the 1980s), the glass lost any hint of gloss that appeared after grinding with “3000 grit” abrasive and became rougher, and the sliding of Teflon feet of equipment weighing 145-154 grams on the glass also deteriorated quite noticeably .
+Polishing the glass with tracing paper immediately after GOI paste No. 3 (without the intermediate stage of grinding with “3000 grit” abrasive) resulted in a complete lack of shine and gloss stated for this paste number.
+During subsequent (after polishing with tracing paper) polishing with a paste, the glass surface became more abrasive to plastics and Teflon than after polishing with matte tracing paper.
+In total, the approximate assessment of the abrasiveness of pencil tracing paper lies between 4 microns and 17-8 microns, and subjectively corresponds to “2000 grit” sanding paper (grain size - 7-8 microns), adjusted for the extremely small volume of material being removed.

 Samples of TAKEYO tracing paper.jpg